SanicTK2/iidxguide/docs/dp_overview.md

 DP is a game mode in IIDX that uses all 14 keys and both turntables.

-It's certainly a niche game mode.
-According to class mode data -- players with at least 7th Kyu at the end of Bistrover -- there were **53214** active players for SP and but only **8566** for DP.
+This does not mean that DP is 2x harder than SP!
 It's better to view DP as an entirely different game from SP, it just happens to share the same list of songs.

 The biggest difference comes from charting style.
 Patterns that are trivial in SP can be a nightmarish thing in DP, such as stairs.
 You will be required to use all of your fingers, including the ones on your non-dominant hand that you don't use to press buttons in SP.

+It's certainly a niche game mode.
+According to class mode data -- players with at least 7th Kyu at the end of Bistrover -- there were **53214** active players for SP and but only **8566** for DP.

 In SP, you have more fingers than the number of buttons; you spent a lot of effort learning one or two playstyles, mostly to figure out which hand should be used to hit button 3 while having the the turntable in reach.
 The end game is settling on a mostly-static playstyle to handle dense patterns.